 Travel to Sapporo by train is fully covered by the Japan Rail Pass.
 This is an affordable option with the added bonus of views of much of the Japanese countryside.

 From Tokyo Station, take the JR Tohoku / Hokkaido Shinkansen to Shin-Hakodate Station.
 This is the halfway mark of the nearly eight-hour journey.
 You may want to consider a stopover in nearby Hokuto, as there are a number of temples, shrines, and other places of interest in the area, including a mountainous campground.

 From Shin-Hakodate Station, you will take the Hokuto limited express or Super Hokuto trains to Sapporo Station.
-Both are covered by the O
+Both are covered by the Japan Rail Pass.

 The journey by train from Kyoto to Sapporo takes around 11 hours.
 From Kyoto Station, take the Tokaido Shinkansen to Tokyo Station.
 Then, proceed from Tokyo Station as described above.
 This is a great use of your JR Pass, as a one-week pass costs several thousand yen less than would the individual train fares.

 From Osaka, to begin your journey, take the Hikari train from Shin-Osaka Station to Tokyo Station.
 Then, proceed to Sapporo from Tokyo as described above.

 Alternatively, you may prefer the two-hour flight between Osaka and Sapporo.
 The Kobe, Kansai, and Itami airports all operate flights to Sapporo’s Shin-Chitose Airport.